 This type of sea algae is already a staple in many Asian cuisines.
 It’s a natural source of essential:

 You may have seen this marine plant at the beach.
-Kelp is a type of large brown seaweed that grows in shallow, nutrient-rich saltwater, near coastal fronts around the world.
+Kelp is a type of large, brown seaweed that grows in shallow, nutrient-rich saltwater near coastal fronts around the world.
 It differs slightly in color, flavor, and nutrient profile from the type you may see in sushi rolls.

 Kelp also produces a compound called sodium alginate.
-This is used as a thickener in many foods you may eat, including ice cream and salad dressing.
+Food manufacturers use sodium alginate as a thickener in many foods, including ice cream and salad dressing.

 Because it absorbs the nutrients from its surrounding marine environment, kelp is rich in:

 - boost brain function

 However, too much iodine can also lead to thyroid problems, according to research.

 This can happen if people use supplements or consume too much kelp.